jcrubino/Respiratory-Care-of-COVID-19/README.md

 ### Medical Screening

-##### Points of Practice
-  - Know the false positive rate of the available COVID-19 test **and the false negative**.
-  - Know the Time for COVID-19 Viral Incubation to lead to a Postive Test.

 - Learning about INVESTIGATIONS from Respiratory Consultant
   - Source: Dr Hope's Sick Notes (Emergency Medicine Doctor and Teaching Fellow in the UK)
   - Highlights: General Medical History Intake by Dr. (not) waiting for the UK COVID-19 Wave to Peak.